mnr/writing-wip/hotmeal.md

 “I did not know,” admits Araci.
 He looks suspiciously at the chicken on his fork.
 “But here’s a question; why gas?
 Why not just heat with electricity?”

 “Good question,” replies Lupe.
-She’s talkative.
 “Hestia can’t charge for electricity, but they can sell you overpriced gas canisters.
-You can’t refill a Hestia tank; you have to buy a new one.
-Like ink for printers; Buy it from the manufacturer or they won’t work.”
+You can’t refill a Hestia tank, you have to buy a new one.
+Like ink for printers: Buy it from the manufacturer or they won’t work.”

 “I get it,” says Araci.
 He accepts the chicken for what it is and takes another bite.
 “Are you up for ice cream?
 I bought a tube of cherry chunk.”